Picture not described

 Business account

 Starling and Monzo both offer free current accounts (which is presumably why you’re reading this comparison).
-For Starling, that is the only personal current account it operates, but Monzo has expanded its current account range with two paid-for accounts, Monzo Plus and Monzo Premium.
+For Starling, that is the only personal current account it operates, but Monzo has expanded its current account range with additional accounts.

 Joint accounts, business accounts and teen accounts (for 16 and 17 year olds) are all on the rosters of both Starling and Monzo.
 But Starling also offers a kids’ card called Starling Kite (managed through the parent’s Starling account).

 • Winner: Tie.
-They offer the same types of account, except that if you want a kids’ card then Starling has one, but if you’re after a premium current account then there’s one to consider from Monzo.
+They offer the same types of account, except that if you want a kids’ card then Starling has one, but if you’re after a premium current account then there’s a range from Monzo.

 Round 5: Signing up